SimplyWallSt/Company-Analysis-Model/MODEL.markdown

 Dividend per share payments and Earnings per share.

-If the estimated payout ratio in 3 years is greater than 0% and less than 90% the stock is scored one point.
+If the estimated payout ratio in 3 years is greater than 0% and less than 90% the stock is scored one point, in the case of REITs this threshold is 100%.

 **Management**
 --------------